Skip to main content

 Numerous facilities serving the general scientific community are located at the CfA in Cambridge.
 The Institute for Theoretical Atomic, Molecular and Optical Physics, established in 1988 to attract and encourage talented graduate students to enter this field, emphasizes theoretical study of fundamental questions in atomic and molecular physics, hosts many visitors, both long- and short-term, and conducts conferences and workshops.
 The Center for X-ray Technology, established in 2003 as a collaborative effort with other institutions, promotes the development of detectors and optics leading to space telescope applications, including X-ray interferometers.
 The Institute for Theory and Computation (ITC), also hosted by the CfA, is dedicated to research in high-end astrophysical computing.
 The ITC consists of members of the Harvard Department of Astronomy, Smithsonian astrophysicists, postdoctoral researchers, graduate students, and associates at other institutions.

-The CfA’s library, which includes the SAO collection as well as that of HCO, is available to the staff and to visitors.
-Located near the center of a community of universities, government agencies, and corporate scientific enterprises, SAO investigators enjoy access to a variety of facilities and counsel, and they may avail themselves of opportunities to pursue academic interests within the community.
+The Wolbach Library is the CfA library and includes the SAO collection as well as that of HCO.
+It is available to the staff and to visitors.
+Located near the center of a community of universities, government agencies, and corporate scientific enterprises, SAO investigators enjoy access to a variety of facilities and counsel, and may avail themselves of opportunities to pursue academic interests within the community.
 Smithsonian staff, research fellows, and their Harvard colleagues at the CfA publish about one thousand refereed papers each year in internationally known journals.

 Office of the Director